Themistoklis/btree/README.md

 struct user* removed = btree_remove(&tree, &key_to_rm);
 ```

-Getting an item from the tree, this function will return `NULL` if not item was found,
+Getting an item from the tree, this function will return `NULL` if no item was found,
 it works similarly to `btree_remove`.

 ```c